How to Make Gluten-Free Chocolate Chip Cookies

-Step 2: Mix Wet and Dry
+Step 2: Mix wet and dry ingredients

 Test Kitchen Tip: If your dough feels too thick or crumbly, add in a little more milk.
 Gluten-free flour tends to run a little drier than regular flour, so milk is added to keep the dough moist and prevent the cookies from getting chalky.